How to Enable Cluster Autoscaler for a DigitalOcean Kubernetes Cluster

 : Specifies that autoscaling should be enabledmin-nodes

-: Determines the smallest size the cluster is allowed to “scale down” to; must be no less than 1
+: Determines the smallest size the cluster is allowed to “scale down” to; must be greater than or equal to0

 doctl kubernetes cluster create mycluster --node-pool "name=mypool;auto-scale=true;min-nodes=1;max-nodes=10"